-- Work with the parent/guardian and physician to develop an EEAP and if deemed necessary, an IHCP or section 504 plan prior to the student starting school or - immediately after the diagnosis of a LTA condition. - Assure that the EEAP includes the student's name, photo, allergens, and symptoms of allergic reaction, emergency procedures and required signatures. - Communicate the EEAP and IHCP/504 plan with school staff that have a "need to know" designation (e.g. principal, classroom teachers, specialists, food service personnel, lunch/recess paraprofessionals, custodian, coaches) - As necessary, arrange and convene a meeting with the principal, classroom teacher(s), specialists, and building 504 coordinator to explain the EEAP and IHCP/504 and other accommodations that the student may require. - At the beginning of each school year and in February, provide education and training to all school personnel who have agreed to be trained in the administration of emergency epinephrine.
-(See medication policy for training protocol)

-- Maintain open and frequent communications between home and school.
-Review the EEAP annually and update as needed. - Monitor emergency medication expirations dates. - Meet with student and show him/her how to get to the health office and where the - Epi-pen medication is stored (unlocked). - Student education on LTA will be based on individual need within the schools and classrooms.
+- 2. Work with the parent/guardian and physician to develop an IHCP and if deemed necessary, a section 504 plan prior to the student starting school or immediately after the diagnosis of a LTA condition. - 3.
+Assure that the IHCP includes the student's name, photo, allergens, and symptoms of allergic reaction, emergency procedures and required signatures. - 4.
+Communicate the IHCP/504 plan with school staff that have a "need to know" designation (e.g. principal, classroom teachers, specialists, food service personnel, lunch/recess paraprofessionals, custodian, coaches) - 5.
+As necessary, arrange and convene a meeting with the school team to explain the IHCP/504 and other accommodations that the student may require. - 6.
+At the beginning of each school year and in February, offer education and training to all school personnel in the administration of emergency epinephrine.
+(See medication policy for training protocol) - 7.
+Maintain open and frequent communications between home and school.
+Review the IHCP annually and update as needed. - 8.
+Monitor emergency medication expirations dates. - 9.
+Meet with student and show him/her how to get to the health office and where the epinephrine medication is stored (unlocked). - 10.
+Student education on LTA will be based on individual need within the schools and classrooms.
 The school nurse will facilitate and conduct programs, as the need is determined.
-(Video is available) - Assess the student for his/her ability to self-administer epinephrine and determine the appropriateness of the student carrying his/her Epi-Pen.
-If the student carries his/her own Epi-Pen, a second Epi-Pen must be left in the health office as backup. - If an Epi-Pen is administered, the Massachusetts Department of Public Health form must be completed and mailed to the address on the form.
-A copy is to be sent to the Health Services Coordinator and a copy placed in the student's health record.
+(Video is available) - 11.
+If an epinephrine auto injector is administered, the Massachusetts Department of Public Health form must be completed and mailed to the address on the form.
+A copy is to be sent to the Health Services Coordinator and a copy placed in the student's health record. - 12.
+Debrief with School Team within 24 hours of an emergency event.